araza6/araza6/content/posts/qgrad-summary.md

 derivative you might want to evaluate, you can construct your favorite quantum routine using the functions we provide as part of our [API](https://qgrad.readthedocs.io/en/latest/api.html).
-All the functions in our API are autdiff compatible, which is to say that you can simply take gradients of your function
+All the functions in our API are autodiff compatible, which is to say that you can simply take gradients of your function

 ```python